TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Summary/Index.rst

 The Site Package extension, as it stands now, still has some shortfalls.
 Let's have a closer look what you could or should do as the next steps to address these.

+.. rst-class:: bignums

-.. one page layout only
+1. One page layout only

+   At the moment, the Site Package supports **one page layout** only (the Jumbotron area and three columns below), which is a typical layout for a standard homepage.
+However, this layout is the only layout and used across all pages.
+By extending the TypoScript template and creating variations of the ``Default.html`` Fluid template file, you could create a number of differnet templates.
+For example, one for the homepage and a different one for normal content pages.

+   By using `Backend Layouts <https://www.google.com/search?q=TYPO3+Backend+Layouts>`_, you can implement are layout structure in the backend of TYPO3, that reflects the layout used in the frontend.
+This makes it very easy for editors to understand where the content will appear on the website.

-.. navigation menu just one level
+2. Navigation menu features one level only
-.. backend columns

-*TODO: list known issues such as one page layout, just one menu level, BE columns, etc.*

-It should be understood, that describing these actions is beyond the scope of this tutorial.
+   The bigger the website becomes, the more likely is a multi-level page structure required.
+This means, editors will likely create sub-pages of the root page "Page 1" for example.
+At the moment, the menu does not support sub-pages.

+   If this becomes a requirement, the TypoScript code used to generate the menu (see chapter :ref:`main-menu-creation`) and the Fluid template file that outputs the menu (``Resources/Private/Layouts/Page/Default.html``) need to be updated.

+3. Unused, but visible column "border"

+   Backend users (e.g. editors) might be confused about the "*border*" column when working in the backend and entering/maintaining content.
+Only three of the four page columns shown in the backend are used and the far right column has no mapping.
+This results in the fact that even if editors add content elements to the "*border*" column, the content never appears anywhere.

+   To simply *disable* the column, enter the following line in the "Page TSConfig" box of page "example.com" (**Page Properties → Resources**):

+   ``TCEFORM.tt_content.colPos.removeItems = 3``

+   However, the aforementioned `Backend Layouts <https://www.google.com/search?q=TYPO3+Backend+Layouts>`_ give you much more control about columns, labels, positions, etc. and are the recommended way to implement layouts in the backend.

+4. Jumbotron not editable

+   The content of the Jumbotron area is currently not editable by editors or any other backend users of the system.
+We kept the Jumbotron area simple and hard-coded as a Partial in file ``Resources/Private/Partials/Page/Jumbotron.html`` intentionally.
+The Jumbotron stands as a place holder for various options in our example.
+Some readers may like to implement a banner with rotating images, some prefer a text content element or a video player instead.
+All this and much more is possible with TYPO3, but beyond the scope of this tutorial.

-The nature of a tutorial, such as this document, is to provide detailed instructions to walk a beginner through a particular task.
+In general, the nature of a tutorial, such as this document, is to provide detailed instructions to walk a beginner through a particular task.
 By building your own Site Package extension from scratch, you have learned each step that is required to turn a basic web design template into a fully working website in TYPO3.

 When you create Site Packages in the future, you probably do not want to create every file over and over again, but use a pre-built version of the Site Package extension.
 Therefore, it make sense to store and maintain the current state in a central place, such as a Git repository.
-Despite the fact that for a learning experience it is always beneficial to develop the extension yourself, you find the extension built in this tutorial at `GitHub <https://github.com>`_.
+Despite the fact that for a learning experience it is always beneficial to develop the extension yourself, you can also download the extension built in this tutorial below.

 .. _download-site-package-extension: